fcpenha/Gompertz-Makehan-Fit/README.md

 Gompertz–Makeham law of mortality fit to the 2016 English Life Table (ELT16)

-Check out the graphical results on our Wiki.
+Check out our wiki for equations and graphical results.